 Arguably the father of modern MMA and yet his story hasnt been told.
 The goal of our film is to tell the story of everyone who made our beloved art a reality.

-A trip from Japan to Brazil.
+From Japan to Brazil.
 From the USA to the world.

 The goal of the project is to bring to light and give due credit to those who, through a dedicated lifetime of preservation and development, made these arts a reality for millions of practitioners and fans across the World.